Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 ### Downloading Server Binary

 The first step is to download Perforce Server.
 To find the latest version of Perforce, you can view all versions of Perforce [here](ftp://ftp.perforce.com/perforce/).
-As of this writing on September 25, 2014, the latest Linux 64-bit version is `r14.1/bin.linux26x86_64` with download url `ftp://ftp.perforce.com/perforce/r14.1/bin.linux26x86_64/p4d`.
+As of this writing on September 25, 2014, the latest Linux 64-bit version is `r14.1/bin.linux26x86_64` with download URL `ftp://ftp.perforce.com/perforce/r14.1/bin.linux26x86_64/p4d`.
 To download this on the server, we can use the shell command `wget` to... get it.

         wget ftp://ftp.perforce.com/perforce/r14.1/bin.linux26x86_64/p4d

 Enter the command above and your server should download the file directly.

 ![PuTTY P4D Download](/assets/DigitalOcean_P4DDownload.PNG)

 ### Prepping Server Binary

-Linux shells usually require you to set an executable flag on downloaded files if you want to run them.
+Linux shells usually require an executable flag set on downloaded files if you want to run them.
 Ubuntu and Perforce are no exception.
 To make the file executable, use:

         chmod +x p4d

 Once the `p4d` server binary is executable, lets move it to `/usr/local/bin`

         sudo mv p4d /usr/local/bin

 ### Setting Up Basic Permissions Security

 It is __highly not recommended that you run your Perforce server as `root`__. `root` has far too much power and if someone were to run bad things through your Perforce server (which is highly unlikely), it should be isolated in terms of what it can do on the system.
 To do this we are going to add a new user.

         sudo adduser perforce

 This will prompt you to create a password and enter some details about the new user.
 These details are not too important and I just set the user's full name to Perforce.

 ![PuTTY Add Perforce User](/assets/DigitalOcean_AddPerforceUser.PNG)